 Density: Refers to the amount of space between stitches or rows of stitching, and is used to determine how much coverage an embroidered element achieves.
 Measured in stitches per inch (SPI), metric spacing, or embroidery points.
 1 embroidery point = .1mm, standard machine embroidery thread is roughly .4mm thick, so complete coverage is achieved at .4mm or 4 point density.
 Some effects use more than full coverage in order to intentionally build mass or to cut an underlying material or lighter densities to allow underlying elements to show through.

 Pull Distortion/Compensation: Embroidery stitches are under tension, and ‘pull’ toward their center, shortening slightly as they run.
-A column of satin stitches will be slightly narrower when stitched than it is digitized on-screen.
+A column of satin stitches will be slightly narrower when stitched than it is digitized on-screen (Figure D).
 This is compensated for by adding width to the column so that stitching arrives at the intended width, also allowing elements like outlines and borders to maintain registration in the finished piece.

 Push Distortion/Compensation: When placed side by side at full coverage densities, areas of stitching tend to expand or ‘push’ toward the edges of the stitch: a satin stitch column will be taller stitched than it is on-screen.
 This is compensated for by slightly reducing the height of said column- particularly in embroidered lettering, one will see that a perfectly aligned stitched word must be very uneven on-screen.